mindersec/minder/docs/docs/understand/remediation.md

         { "security_and_analysis": {"secret_scanning": { "status": "enabled" } } }
 ```
 In this example, the `sample_rule` defines a remediation action that performs a PATCH request to an endpoint.
 This
-request will change the modify the state of the repository ensuring it complies with the rule.
+request will modify the state of the repository ensuring it complies with the rule.

 Now, let's see how this works in practice within a profile.
 Consider the following profile configuration with
 remediation turned on: